tobie/helvetictoc/README.markdown

 Technical details:
 -----------------

-helveticloc doesn't rely on any external scripts.
+helvetictoc doesn't rely on any external scripts.

 It's however using [CommonJS modules](http://wiki.commonjs.org/wiki/Modules/1.1) which are concatenated using [modulr](http://github.com/codespeaks/modulr).